-- Employees were often afraid to report cases of incorrect behaviour in the workplace for fear their co-workers would turn against them.
+- Employees were often afraid to report cases of incorrect behavior in the workplace for fear their co-workers would turn against them.

 - Many companies within the US workforce who offer some form of ethics training has grown from 74% to 81% between the years of 2011 and 2013.

-- Companies now consider the ethical behaviour of their staff when compiling employee reviews.
+- Companies now consider the ethical behavior of their staff when compiling employee reviews.

 - At least 74% of companies in the US in 2013 began sharing information across departments within their business whenever action was taken over a transgression committed by an employee.
 This has led to a subsequent fall in incidents like the falsification of documents within 2013.

 Customers are at the heart of every industry.
 Not only do you need customers, but you need repeat-customers who spread their love for your business through word-of-mouth marketing.
 You need to build long-lasting relationships with your customers.

 A code of conduct within your company helps spell out the values of your organization and forms the baseline for all your customer relationships and dealings.
 This also helps guide your employees in the right direction when opportunities arise that may not align with the values of your business.

 Hold your business to high standards and be transparent

 Customers today have access to far more information than they used to and expect honesty and transparency from the businesses they support.

 - Always maintain the utmost level of transparency when it comes to any advertisements surrounding your business, never making false promises to your customers or potential customers.